 In 2014 close to 200 million people lived under the $2 per day international poverty line in Thailand… I can’t find a more recent figure so hope the statistic has improved.
 But from what I experienced there I’d say it was not particularly likely to have improved much despite how rapidly the country has developed economically over the last four years.
 The wealth gap was obvious and took a fair while to get used to.

 You will realise a trend emerging.
-A lot of what depressed me about South East Asia is directly linked to ignorant tourists… I don’t want to come across a hypocritical as obviously I made mistakes while there, like going to Maya Bay.
-But I didn’t litter or vandalise while backpacking around South East Asia which, unfortunately not all tourists could attest to.
-While in Paradise Cave in Phong Nha National Park I saw someone place both his hands on a stalagmite and rub it which may seem innocent enough but there were warnings literally everywhere… don’t touch the stalagmites, the oils in your hands stop them growing… thousands of years of growth stopped because of this idiot.
+A lot of what depressed me about backpacking in South-East Asia is directly linked to ignorant tourists… I don’t want to come across a hypocritical as obviously I made mistakes while there, like going to Maya Bay.
+But I didn’t litter or vandalise while backpacking in South-East Asia which, unfortunately not all tourists could attest to.
+While in Paradise Cave in Phong Nha National Park I saw someone place both his hands on a stalagmite and rub it.
+This may seem innocent enough but there were warnings literally everywhere.
+Don’t touch the stalagmites, the oils in your hands stop them growing.
+Thousands of years of growth stopped because of this idiot.
 It was infuriating.

 And, I think I’ll leave it at that.
-I am not trying to put you off travelling in South East Asia, seriously!
-My aim with this post is to make people aware and prepared for what it is like so you can do it better than me.
+I am not trying to put you off backpacking in South-East Asia, seriously!
+My aim with this post is to make people aware and prepared for what it is like.
+Then you can do it better than me.
 More consciously, ethically and sustainably.
 I hope it has worked.
-I would love to go back to South East Asia one day and include visits to Myanmar, Indonesia, Cambodia and Laos!
-It would be interesting to see how tourism has affected those countries and, having learnt from my trip around Thailand and Vietnam, hopefully I could travel them better!
+I would love to go back to South-East Asia one day and include visits to Myanmar, Indonesia, Cambodia and Laos!
+It would be interesting to see how tourism has affected those countries.
+Also, having learnt from my trip around Singapore, Thailand and Vietnam, hopefully I could travel them better!

-Have any of you ever been to South East Asia?
+Have any of you ever been backpacking in South-East Asia?
 If so, were you as surprised as me by the impact of tourism on the natural and social landscape there?
 I’d love to hear about your experiences too.